OlegGorj/nginx-reverse-proxy-docker/README.md

-## Setting up and running Ngnix reverse proxy on Docker

 ---
 title: Running an NGINX Reverse Proxy with Docker and Let's Encrypt on Google Compute Engine
 description: Learn to serve multiple websites simultaneously in a single Compute Engine instance with Docker and NGINX.
 Also, learn how to secure the sites with Let's Encrypt.